eclipse/paho.mqtt.embedded-c/README.md

-# Eclipse Paho MQTT C client for Embedded platforms
+# Eclipse Paho MQTT C/C++ client for Embedded platforms

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT C client library for Embedded platorms.
+This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT C/C++ client library for Embedded platorms.

+The MQTTPacket directory contains the lowest level C library with the smallest requirements.
+This supplies simple serialization and deserialization routines.
+It is mainly up to you to write and read to and from the network.

+The MQTTClient directory contains the next level C++ library.
+This still avoids most networking code so that you can plugin the network of your choice.

 ## Build requirements / compilation